-In the far south of Oman is the location of one of the Britain’s Special Air Service’s (SAS) more publicly known battles ‘The Battle of Mirbat’.
-On 25th October, Prince Harry unveiled a memorial, in Nadi, western Fiji, to one of the key participants, the Fijian Sergeant Talaiasi Labalaba, of SAS.
+In the far south of Oman is the location of one of Britain’s Special Air Service’s (SAS) more publicly known battles ‘The Battle of Mirbat’.
+On 25th October 2018, Prince Harry unveiled a memorial, in Nadi, western Fiji, to one of the key participants, the Fijian Sergeant Talaiasi Labalaba, of SAS.

-The men inside the house were caught by surprise as they assumed it was part of their own forces returning after night patrol.
+The men inside the house were caught by surprise as they assumed the activity was part of their own forces returning after night patrol.

-Here they were supported by Omani soldiers and they continued what was now an effective, but desperate defence in which Sergeant Labalaba was killed.
-More help was clearly needed and the unit commander Captain Kealy and Trooper Tobin made the 450meter run.
+Here they managed to get support from the Omani soldiers (part of the 55 men support team) and they continued what was now an effective but desperate defence in which Sergeant Labalaba was killed.
+More help was clearly needed and the unit commander Captain Kealy and Trooper Tobin made the same 450meter run.
 Under heavy attack, Trooper Tobin was also wounded.

 The day was turned by the arrival of BAC Strikemaster light-attack jets and additional soldiers helicoptered in from Salalah 65km away.